AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Share Link dialog does not close by clicking close button if it is opened and no changes are made (NPR-36030).

+* Introduced the [!UICONTROL None] option in Card, Column, and Insights view to sort assets in the order they are stored in the JCR node (NPR-36356).

 #### [!DNL Dynamic Media] {#dynamic-media-6590}

 * Bug fix 1